Soil Food Web

 Resource URL

-Description: Information on the soil food web and the importance of soil organisms for soil health.
+Description: NRCS Soil Food Web and Soil Biology Primer.
+This information has been archived but is still valuable.
+It provides information on the soil food web and the importance of soil organisms for soil health.

 Keywords: soil food web, biodiversity, soil organisms, organic matter, organisms, Soil Biology